lisa-dai/power-outage-analysis/README.md

 * <code>POSTAL.CODE</code>: The postal code (state abbreviation) of the state in which the outage event occured
 * <code>TOTAL.PRICE</code>: Average monthly electricity price in the U.S. state (cents/kilowatt-hour)
 * <code>OUTAGE.DURATION</code>: Duration of outage events (in minutes)

+## Step 2: Data Cleaning and Exploratory Data Analysis

+### Data Cleaning
+1. **Cleaning Excel File** <br>
+The data was given as an Excel file rather than a CSV.
+I opened the data in Google Sheets and determined numerous rows and columns of the sheet that were blank or irrelevant for data analysis.
+This included the first five rows, which were blank outside of general descriptions of the data.
+2. **Replacing Missing Values** <br>
+In the columns <code>OUTAGE.START.DATE</code>, <code>OUTAGE.START.TIME</code>, <code>OUTAGE.RESTORATION.DATE</code>, and <code>OUTAGE.RESTORATION.TIME</code>, I replaced any zero values with np.nan, treating them as missing data.
+A value of zero in these fields is unlikely to represent an actual measurement and is more plausibly a placeholder indicating that the true value is unavailable.
+3. **Dropping Rows with Missing Values** <br>
+In columns <code>CLIMATE.REGION</code>, <code>PC.REALGSP.REL</code>, <code>MONTH</code>, <code>U.S._STATE</code> and <code>OUTAGE.DURATION</code>, I dropped all rows in which the data was not applicable, as it was important for my analysis that these column's values were present.
+5. **Combining Date and Time Columns** <br>
+The dataset provides the start date and time of each power outage through the columns <code>OUTAGE.START.DATE</code> and <code>OUTAGE.START.TIME</code>.
+For the purposes of my analysis, I combined these into a single pd.Timestamp column named <code>OUTAGE.START</code>.
+Similarly, I merged <code>OUTAGE.RESTORATION.DATE</code> and <code>OUTAGE.RESTORATION.TIME</code> into a new pd.Timestamp column called <code>OUTAGE.RESTORATION</code>.
+6. **Adding <code>MONTH.NAME</code> Column** <br>
+The dataset provides the month the outage event occured using numbers (i.e. 1 for January).
+For the purpose of readability, I created a new column named <code>MONTH.NAME</code> which converted these into the names of the months instead.
+7. **Extracting Relevant Columns** <br>
+Finally, I dropped the columns that will not be used during my investigation.

+ <iframe
+ src="assets/outages-head.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>